 Another way that you can stabilise your blood sugar is by reducing the size of your meals and increasing your meal frequency.

 Small, frequently meals ensure minimum insulin response from meals and therefore reduced opportunity for inducing insulin resistance.
 It makes it much easier to maintain a normal blood sugar level by using this principle.

 Overall, if you want to lower your blood sugar level to assist in overcoming insulin resistance, then consider including these foods in your diet every day as well as using the additional principles.

-If you would like to discover more principles to help you overcome insulin resistance, get a copy of the Diabetes Reversal Report.
+If you would like to discover more principles to help you overcome insulin resistance, get a copy of the Your Complete Type 2 Diabetes Treatment Plan.